mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-Vacuum: Weapons intended for use in vacuum or a very low pressure atmosphere require specialist lubricants and slightly altered configuration to allow them to func- tion.
+Vacuum: Weapons intended for use in vacuum or a very low pressure atmosphere require specialist lubricants and slightly altered configuration to allow them to func-tion.
 They usually include features such as an enlarged trigger guard to allow use with vacc suit gloves.
-Many standard snub pistols are not configured for vacuum work; they are designed for low-gravity security opera- tions within a vessel – but more expensive models tend to include Vacuum modifications.
+Many standard snub pistols are not configured for vacuum work; they are designed for low-gravity security opera-tions within a vessel – but more expensive models tend to include Vacuum modifications.
 Vacuum weapons can function equally well in space or an atmosphere.
 The modification increases receiver cost by 20%.